Strength Training with Kettlebells: Your Multitool for Improved Movement

 There are many variations of passive heat therapy, some more intense than others.
 From the traditional Finnish sauna, with temperatures that can range from 180-200F, to Waon therapy, a more mild temperature with infrared light followed by a period of rest in a warm environment, or the intense healing heat of a sweat lodge.
 The spectrum of intensity can be applied across a variety of applications.
 The Yard, Mill Valley uses a traditional Finnish Sauna, aka dry sauna, to provide the healing and recovery benefits of passive heat therapy.

-Whether for its actual physiological benefits or for the space to relax, the sauna is a staple in the language of recovery.
+Whether for its actual physiological benefits or for the space to relax, the sauna is a staple in the language of workout recovery.
 During the class, we will combine sauna with a subtle breath and movement circuit, gently guiding your body to a restored state.

 As you begin to build your language of recovery, we must remember that with so many options available, the key is intelligent, intentional integration.